muslimhomeschoolnetwork/muslimhomeschoolnetwork.github.io/events/calendar/_posts/2014-05-22-13-00-big-air-field-trip.md

 **WHO**: All Ages

-**WHEN**: Thursday, May 22
+**WHEN**: Thursday, May 22, 2014
 1:00pm - 3:00pm

 \*This is an hourly paid field trip, if you sign up and pay for 1 hr, then you may not jump after 2:00pm, but if you pay the 2 hr fee, then you can jump for the entire two hours we have scheduled.
 \*\*You must prepay the number of hours, you cannot add hours the day of as we have to submit the payment as one payment.
 \*\*\*Check-in time is at 12:30pm to avoid delay in start time and to make sure all waivers have been turned in.
 The earlier and faster sign in, the sooner the jump time.
+Please fill out the [waiver](https://bigair.pfestore.com/waiver/) for Big Air Trampoline Park.
+\*\*\*\* We will need a minimum of 15 participants for us to hold the field trip.

 **WHERE**:
 Big Air Trampoline Park